Stavanger, Norway

 Corner of the Petroleum Museum.

-Sverd i Fjell I
+Sverd and Fjell I

 View of Sverd i Fjell, a monument commemorating King Harald I's victory at the Battle of Hafrsfjord and enabling him to unite all of Norway under his power.